fmorgner/django-maccman/README.rst

 License
 -------

-MailMan is published under the terms and coditions of the 3-Clause-BSD-License
+MAccMan is published under the terms and coditions of the 3-Clause-BSD-License